-Every child has the potential to be a leader and we believe it is never too early to start teaching leadership skills.
+Every child has the potential to be a leader and we believe it is never too early to start teaching children how to lead.
 From building self-esteem to learning to communicate clearly and listen, our Line Leader to Troop Leader programme gives children important life skills.

 It may surprise parents to know that we start building leadership skills as soon as children start in Reception.
 These children have the opportunity to become a Line Leader for their class, and their daily job is to get the class to line up well after play times.
 At this young age, children learn by example and Caroline Oglethorpe, Head of Pre-Prep, is always present modelling good practice and demonstrating how to get the job done in a kind and calm way.

 As children progress up through the school, the number of leadership positions increase, allowing as many children as possible to gain valuable experience as they step up to the responsibility.
 In Years R to Year 2, it is possible to be a Playground Pal.
 Children in Year 2 can join the cross-school kindness committee.
 From Year 3, it is possible to be a Patrol Rep, a Form Captain, Deputy Form Captain, Classroom Monitor, take a position on the School Council, Kindness Committee, Environmental Committee and the Boarders’ Council.
 Each position gives our young leaders the chance to practice nine leadership skills.

 - Understanding the needs and characteristics of the task

 - Knowing and using the resources of the group you are leading